-The below is my interview with Paul, 35, Finance Director, Multinational Media Company, London
+The below is my interview with Patrick, 35, Finance Director, Multinational Media Company, London

 How to Become a Finance Director UK: What is your degree in?

 How to Become a Finance Director UK: Why did you do the degree you did?

 In New Zealand where I grew up, you must decide what you want to do for a career and then study that at university.

 At the time I was 17 and had to choose.
 I had no clue!

 I knew I didn’t want to be a builder or a teacher which is what my parents were.

 Being reasonably good at accounting and knowing it paid well is why I chose it as a career!

 How to Become a Finance Director UK: When you came out of university did you seek advice from anyone?

 Before I went to university, I spoke to a career guidance counsellor.